MichaIng/DietPi-Docs/docs/dietpi_tools.md

 ### DietPi bug report

-To start DietPi-BugReport, use the following command:
+To start DietPi bug report, use the following command:

 ```sh
 dietpi-bugreport